outscale/packetgraph/README.md

 - vtep: VXLAN Virtual Terminal End Point switching packets on virtual LANs, can encapsulate packets over ipv4 or ipv6
 - queue: temporally store packets between graph
 - pmtud(ipv4 only): Path MTU Discovery is an implementation of [RFC 1191](https://tools.ietf.org/html/rfc1191)
-- fragment-ip: fragment and reassemble packets
+- fragment-ip(ipv4 only): fragment and reassemble packets, currently broken(https://github.com/outscale/packetgraph/issues/401)
 - user-dipole: setup your own callback in a dipole brick, to filter or implement your own protocol

 A lot of other bricks can be created, check our [wall](https://github.com/outscale/packetgraph/issues?q=is%3Aopen+is%3Aissue+label%3Awall) ;)